 The main outcome of learning any skill or activity is acquiring the ability or level of competence that unconsciously allows you to perform the task.

 For example, a formula one racing driver, who is on his way to a victory in a world championship, maybe consciously thinking of winning the race or responding to the applause and celebrations once he stands on the winner’s podium.

 Yet, he is unconscious of his skilful driving ability that will eventually propel him over the finish line into first place.
 To drive at 300KM/H around a complicated track with other drivers requires a high level of skill and ability as a driver.

 The processes by which these skills and abilities are learned normally take you through four learning stages: unconscious incompetence, conscious incompetence, conscious competence, and then unconscious competence.

 Let’s take a look at the four stages of learning

-Unconscious incompetence – This stage you don’t know how to do something and are normally unaware that you don’t know.
+Unconscious incompetence – This stage, you don’t know how to do something and are normally unaware that you don’t know.
 You have never tried to do it.
-If you have never flown an aeroplane before then you have no idea of how to fly one now.
+For example, if you have never flown an aeroplane before then, you have no idea of flying one now.
 It is important at this stage for you to acknowledge your incompetence and the value of the new skill before moving on to the next stage.

-People who have achieved the level of unconscious competence in what they do, are not aware of how they do what they do.
-It is not necessary for them to pay conscious attention to the tasks they are doing, it’s as though they are functioning in an auto-pilot mode.
-Their subconscious mind carries out all the tasks necessary to get the job done, leaving their conscious mind free for other activities like talking to passengers while driving, or reading the instruments on the flight deck while landing a plane.
+They don’t need to pay conscious attention to the tasks they are doing.
+Instead, it’s as though they are functioning in auto-pilot mode.
+Their subconscious mind carries out all the tasks necessary to get the job done, leaving their conscious mind free for other activities like talking to passengers while driving or reading the instruments on the flight deck while landing a plane.